BrennenWright/LocalAILab/README.md

 - Deploy:
 	- Eggplant
 	- BPS-VE
-	- VAPPStack
+	- vAPPStack
 - Complete example applications
 - Implement Kubernetes Logging and reporting for visualization of test impacts
 - Writeup the install guide and demo guides
 - Add health checks to the database
 - Add n8n load from backup scripts
-- Add initial n8n builds and load on launch
+- Add initial n8n workflows and load them in on launch like the docker lab does
 - Fix the pod manager stuff as it needs a new default image and the script to be inbeded
-- try moving cyperf to persistant to reduce the stale agent issue
+- Try moving cyperf to persistant to reduce the stale agent issue
-- Setup autoupdates for the
+- Setup autoupdates for the Lab SSL Certificates
+- Include deploy instructions/script for the managers

 ### Lab Components